 - 15% off select guided tours at Disney resorts

 - Cardmember-only events with Disney characters on select dates

 - 10% off select Disney purchases in stores and online

 - Extended warranties

-Chase tends to get decent marks for its customer service and overall cardholder experiences.
+Chase gets decent marks for its customer service and overall cardholder experiences.
 The bank received an “about average” rating in J.D.
 Power’s 2019 U.S. Credit Card Satisfaction Study of national issuers, getting the fourth spot behind Discover, American Express, and Capital One.

-Chase is known for their 24/7 phone customer service as well as their handy mobile app that lets you track your rewards, monitor your spending, and pay your bill from your mobile device.
+Chase is known for its 24/7 phone customer service as well as its handy mobile app that lets you track your rewards, monitor your spending, and pay your bill from your mobile device.

-Chase offers standard security features for their credit cards including account monitoring, multiple authentication checks, encryption, and zero liability for fraudulent purchases.
+Chase offers standard security features for its credit cards including account monitoring, multiple authentication checks, and encryption.
 You can also track and monitor your credit score through Chase’s free Credit Journey service.